 You can expect to participate in group and individual therapy sessions.
 Therapies such as CBT (Cognitive Behavioral Therapy) and DBT (Dialectical Behavioral Therapy) can be implemented by your counselor to discover the reasons behind your coping mechanisms.
 The depth of your addiction can be brewed from your past traumas and negative thought patterns.

-Intensive Outpatient Treatment programs are modified outpatient facilities with a more structured approach.
+Intensive outpatient treatment programs are modified outpatient facilities with a more structured approach.
 This may be suitable for those with moderate to severe cases of addiction who cannot commit to an inpatient patient residence.

-After-care can be classified as extended resources towards addiction recovery.
+After-care can be classified as extended resources toward addiction recovery.
 A sober living home is perfect for those transitioning from an inpatient residence.
 A sober living (or halfway house) is an opportunity to remain in the continuum of care but maintain a job.
 Sober living residences will accept you at whichever stage you are within the recovery process.

 Support groups are the bedrock of the addiction recovery community.
-It’s vital to connect with the people on the same journey as yourself, you might discover hidden gems into handling your addiction.
+It’s vital to connect with the people on the same journey as yourself, you might discover hidden gems in handling your addiction.
 The 12-Step Program is a common resource in drug addiction help.
 The 12-Step Program extends through a variety of substances and compulsive behaviors.